 What is kidney disease?

-Kidney disease, or nephropathy, is the deterioration of kidney function.
+Kidney disease, or nephropathy, is the deterioration of kidney function and could require various kidney disease treatments.
 According to the Centers for Disease Control, diabetes is the most common cause of kidney disease.
 Both Type 1 and Type 2 diabetes can lead to kidney disease, although Type 1 is more likely to lead to kidney failure, the fifth and final stage of kidney disease.

 What are the symptoms?